A hard reset should be done if the ShotKam will no turn ON/OFF, or there is no red LED when charging.

 E. Once you are connected to this network, exit your device’s Wi-Fi screen by pressing its “Home” button; now open the ShotKamPro app.

-NOTE: If your app is not opening, check that your device is still connected to the ShotKam Wi-Fi network.
-If the app is still not opening after this, charge the ShotKam for 2 hours and try again.
+NOTE: If the app does not open, then check that your device is still connected to the ShotKam Wi-Fi network.
+If the app is still not opening, charge the ShotKam for 2 hours and try again.

 STEP 3 - ADJUST THE SETTINGS